GeorgeEnglezos/Scrcpy-GUI/README.md

 # 🛠️ Installation Steps (for windows):</h2>

-<p>You can also find the commands inside the application the Resources Tab.</p>
+<p>You can also find the commands inside the application in the Resources Tab.</p>

 ## 1. Install Scrcpy</ul>
   ```